athemes/Merchant/readme.txt

 15. Cookie Banner Module

 == Changelog ==
+= 2.0.0 =
+* Added - Introduced Merchant 2.0 with a brand-new refreshed interface.
+* Added - Analytics is now available in Merchant 2.0 for better insights.
+* Fixed - Advanced Reviews: The "Submit" button now works correctly when review options are set to Text Only.
+* Fixed - Login Popup: Form styling on the My Account page is now properly displayed.
+* Fixed - Cookie Banner: The "Privacy Policy URL" field now only accepts valid URLs.

 = 1.11.2 =
 * Fixed - Pre-Orders and Variable Products: Corrected an issue where the wrong price range was displayed when discounts were disabled
 * Fixed - Real-Time Search: Prevented hidden products from the catalog from appearing in search results